NATIONAL SPECIALLY-ABLED PETS DAY

 HOW TO OBSERVE #SpeciallyAbledPetsDay

 Consider adopting a specially-abled pet.
 Learn about fostering specially-abled pets, too.
-Bringing home a pet is always exciting.
+While bringing home a pet is always exciting, it can also be stressful.
 Visit with someone who is the pet parent of a specially-abled pet to learn more.
 They will provide insight and helpful tips.
+You will also gain a partner and hopefully a play buddy for your new companion.
 If you already love one, share your experiences and post pictures of your beautiful furbabies using #SpeciallyAbledPetsDay on social media.

 NATIONAL SPECIALLY-ABLED PETS DAY HISTORY